 These employees may need a more hands on boss who can be there to “hold their hand” as they work.
-If you still wish to use a more laissez-faire leadership style in the future then ask yourself the following questions…
+If you still wish to use a more laissez-faire management style in the future then ask yourself the following questions…

 - Do your employees quickly grapes what you instruct them to do?